Savannah prepares to honor COVID-19 victims as Georgia’s death toll shatters records

 A prayer vigil is also happening Monday night to honor those who lost their battle with COVID-19 in Savannah.

-Fox and Weeks is partnering with the city for a virtual vigil starting at 7:00 p.m.
+Fox & Weeks is partnering with the city for a virtual vigil starting at 7:00 p.m.
 Johnson will also taking part in that ceremony.